A

 Unilateral Exit

-The ability for users to independently move their funds from Arkade to the Bitcoin blockchain at any time without requiring permission or cooperation from operators, enabled by presigned transaction paths.
+The ability for users to independently move their funds from Arkade to the Bitcoin blockchain at any time without requiring permission or cooperation from the Arkade Operator, enabled through presigned transaction paths.

 V